 In Victorian London, Adalaide Culver (Maureen O'Hara, loves and marries an art teacher Gilbert Lauderdale (Dana Andrews) and lives in poverty with him until he dies in an accident.
 A street harridan known as The Sow (Sybil Thorndike) blackmails Adalaide, claiming she is a murderer.
 A young barrister, Henry Lambert (Dana Andrews) , who looks like her late husband, comes along with legal advice.
 It must have been good advice, as later they fall in love and devise a puppet show that is a big success, and that brings Adalaide to a reunion with her estranged family and marriage to the man who looks like her deceased husband.Written by

 Les Adams <firstname.lastname@example.org>

-According to a biography of star Dana Andrews, he was very upset that after carefully cultivating a British accent for his role as the artist, his voice was dubbed by a British man whose identity the studio refused to reveal and who remains a mystery to this day.
+According to a biography of star Dana Andrews, he was very upset that after carefully cultivating the appropriate English accent for his role as the artist, his voice was then "looped" by an English actor (for the British prints only; in the prints for the U.S. and foreign markets outside the British Commonwealth Andrews's voice is his own) whose identity the studio refused to reveal, and who remains a mystery to this day.
 This was done in an effort to give to British audiences a more accurate accent for someone who would have lived in the mews.
-However, Andrews, critics, and audiences alike felt it was an inferior and obvious job of dubbing.
+However, Andrews, critics, and audiences alike felt it was an inferior performance and obvious job of dubbing.
 See more »

 Was this review helpful to you?